Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 ## 8. Plugins

 The developer team has decided against hard coding app definitions, as in practice it's more scalable to fetch them from a web service.
 The Glue42 [Plugins](../../capabilities/plugins/index.html) allow you to execute initial system logic contained in a custom function with access to the `glue` object.
 You can also configure the [Main app](../../developers/core-concepts/web-platform/overview/index.html) whether to wait for the execution of the Plugin to complete before initialization.
-This will enable you to fetch and import the app definitions on startup of the Main app, but before the initialization of the [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library has completed, so that they are available to the Glue42 framework when the user starts the Main app.
+This will enable you to fetch and import the app definitions on startup of the Main app, but before the initialization of the [@glue42/web-platform](https://www.npmjs.com/package/@glue42/web-platform) library has completed, so that they are available to the Glue42 framework when the user starts the Main app.

 *See also the [Capabilities > Plugins](../../capabilities/plugins/index.html) documentation.*